LichtargeLab/EAML/README.rst

 contribution to disease risk based on it's case/control separation ability.
 This is all based on a probability score (pAFF) computed using EA.

-The output is a ranked list of genes which can be used to inform followup analyses.
+The output is a ranked list of genes scored by the Matthew's Correlation Coefficient (MCC), effectively determining a gene's relevance for disease based on it's independent capacity to distinguish case from control patients.

 Usage
 ----------------------